spotinst/help/src/docs/spot-security/README.md

 - _Detect_ brings meaning into the analysis by detecting anomalies or configuration drifts.
 - _Act_ provides the means to solve the identified issues with step by step or automated remediation, prevention, and a compliance view.

-As your cloud changes, this process repeats itself continuously to support your cloud security team
+As your cloud changes, this process repeats itself continuously to support your cloud security team.

 ## Get Started